-Elected officials at all levels of government;
+- Elected officials at all levels of government

-Employees of government entities, including school districts and institutional research departments at public universities; and
+- Employees of government entities (including school districts and institutional research departments at public universities), and

-Those who work for organizations that directly support government entities (e.g., National Conference of State Legislatures, Council of Great City Schools)
+- Those who work for organizations that directly support government entities (e.g., National Conference of State Legislatures, Council of Great City Schools).

-NOT eligible are employees of public university research centers; foundations; and non-profits that do not directly with and on behalf of government entities.
+NOT eligible are employees of public university research centers; foundations; and non-profits that do not work directly with and on behalf of government entities.

 If insufficient funds are available to provide subsidies to all applicants, priority will go to: